 As to be expected, Regine Chassagne, the unspoken MVP in the background, provides a light to Butler’s cynicism and harsh realities with her angelic vocals that possess siren-like qualities.
 Despite the fact that she doesn’t have a track singing lead vocals like she did with “Sprawl II” or “Empty Room” on The Suburbs, some of the albums best choruses and bridges are due to her ability to channel such unfiltered emotion and beauty into condensed moments like the chorus on “Its Never Over (Hey Orpheus)”, or the bridge on “Afterlife” singing “When love is gone where it does it go?
 Where do we go?”
 The lyrics could be simplistic, complicated, or even in French as a lot of her verses in the past have been, but as she sings on “Joan of Arc”, “If you shoot you better hit your mark”, something she does very well when given the opportunity.

 If there is one complaint about Arcade Fire’s statement of grandeur, it’s how it goes out with somewhat of a whimper, not with exclamation or closure.
 After carrying a heavy concept successfully for 12 tracks Reflektor quietly trails off on “Supersymmetry”, a soft ambient conclusion which doesn’t seem to do the album justice.
-But aside from this slight misstep, Reflektor is spot on in achieving everything it set out to do, employing the concept of tying together a modern day world that they refer to as “the reflective age” with ancient mythology and intertwining their reliable art rock approach with new territory sonically.
+Aside from a few missteps, Reflektor is for the most part spot on in achieving everything it set out to do, employing the concept of tying together a modern day world that they refer to as “the reflective age” with ancient mythology and intertwining their reliable art rock approach with new territory sonically.
 Hearing the dramatic swelling strings traded in for synthesizers on the majority of these tracks does cause one double take and listen multiple times to realize that this is in fact the same band that released “No Cars Go” and “Wake Up”, but it would be foolish to assume that Butler would take the beaten path and retrace the past.
-On paper this wouldn’t be the sort of business venture you’d get an approved loan for or bother investing in, a double album based on Greek myth with a Haitian spirit.
-But if Arcade Fire finds themselves outraged, telling stories that warn against indoctrination, hypocrisy or fear mongering, and the man at the helm is Win Butler, the far-fetched and bizarre always feels palatable.
+On paper a double album based on Greek myth with a Haitian soulfulness wouldn’t be the type of musical gamble that most bands would take.
+But Arcade Fire finds themselves at point in their career where Win Butler and company can express their displeasure with the ways of the world, all while channeling the bizarre and making something incredibly palatable.

 Watch Arcade Fire play “Normal Person” on The Colbert Report below: